scala/docs.scala-lang/_overviews/collections-2.13/overview.md

 Then a word like `Set` without a prefix still refers to an immutable collection, whereas `mutable.Set` refers to the mutable counterpart.

-The last package in the collection hierarchy is `collection.generic`.
-This package contains building blocks for implementing collections.
-Typically, collection classes defer the implementations of some of their operations to classes in `generic`.
-Users of the collection framework on the other hand should need to refer to classes in `generic` only in exceptional circumstances.
+The last package in the collection hierarchy is `scala.collection.generic`.
+This package contains building blocks for abstracting over concrete collections.

 For convenience and backwards compatibility some important types have aliases in the `scala` package, so you can use them by their simple